 1. Your more-techy friend cringes when they see what browser you use

 We all have geeky friends who have their undying commitment to the tech things they love.
 They even obsess about their browser.
-Apparently their browser is the best thing since sliced bread.
-It’s a browser that doesn’t just sit there but, would you believe it, connects with smart home lighting, gaming devices, and whatnot.
+Apparently, their browser is the best thing since sliced bread.
+It’s a browser that doesn’t just sit there but, would you believe it, lights up with your gaming devices, connects with smart home lighting, and whatnot.
 They vouch for their browser and are nudging you to replace your browser.
 They will even set it up for you.
 That’s how committed they are.
 Could they be onto something?